basarbk/EditableProfile/README.md

 ## Implementation Details

 Backend is implemented with Spring Boot.
 Spring Data and Security dependencies are used.
 It is also using H2 database.
+Also using [jsoup](https://jsoup.org/) for sanitizing inputs against xss attacks.
 Backend codes are located under `src` folder.

 Frontend is implemented with [React](https://facebook.github.io/react/).
 It is created with facebook's starter kit [Create react app](https://github.com/facebookincubator/create-react-app) .
 Used [axios](https://github.com/mzabriskie/axios) library for api calls.
 For UI components I used [Ant Design](https://ant.design/).
 Frontend codes are under `frontend` folder.